ArtyKrafty/detection/README.md

 ---

-📝 Application is in sleep mode.
-It will take time to launch.
+📝 Web-Application is in sleep mode.
+It will take time to launch - about `30 sec`.
 Also, malfunctions are possible - the application is on a free server.
 Photos are deleted after upload.

 <p align="center"><img src="https://i.ibb.co/X4W8wCw/2022-01-03-02-23-14.png" alt="2022-01-03-02-23-14" border="0"></p>